 Located in northwestern Creek County, Drumright is situated at the intersection of State Highways 16, 33, and 99.
 Twenty-six miles west of the county seat of Sapulpa, the community developed as an oil-boom town with a post office, established there on December 28, 1912.
 On January 28, 1913, local landowners James W. Fulkerson and Aaron Drumright decided to plat a townsite.
 Locally called Fulkerson, the town was renamed Drumright in 1913 for Aaron Drumright.

-Thomas B. Slick was responsible for locating the first producing well in the Cushing-Drumright Field, the Wheeler Number One, completed in March 1912.
+The first producing well in the Cushing-Drumright Field, the Wheeler Number One, was completed in March 1912.
 The rapid influx of oil-field workers to Drumright lived in tents and boxcar shacks.
 Consequently, the area was locally known as Ragtown.
 Rooming houses and hotels were eventually erected.
 Typical of the early boomtowns, gambling dens, dance halls, and roadhouses soon proliferated.
 To accommodate the shipment of additional freight between boomtowns, the Oil Fields and Santa Fe Railway (later the Atchison, Topeka and Santa Fe Railway, AT&SF) constructed a line in 1915 from Frey Junction (south of Oilton) to Drumright.
-The following year the AT&SF built a line north from Shamrock to Drumright.
+In 1930 the AT&SF completed a line from Shamrock to Drumright.

 On May 27, 1913, citizens voted in favor of incorporating the town.
 Three years later the population within the city limits exceeded two thousand.
 They held an election on April 18, 1916, to become a city of the first class.
 In earlier years one-room schoolhouses known as Dry Hill and Tiger provided children with an education.
 In October 1914 a two-story, stone building opened as an elementary and high school called Washington School (listed in the National Register of Historic Places, NR 81000462).
 The Tidal School (NR 81000461) opened in 1930 to accommodate the children of the numerous oil company workers.
 In 1914 two banks opened, the Drumright State Bank, with Aaron Drumright as president, and the First National Bank, organized by Ned Holeman of Guthrie.
 Early newspapers included the Drumright Derrick and the Drumright News.
 Syrian-Lebanese merchants established dry goods and grocery stores.
 As early as March 1913 the Massad Brothers advertised their dry goods establishment in the Drumright Derrick newspaper.
 The First United Methodist Church of Drumright (NR 82003679) was among the first churches to organize.
 Others included Baptist, Presbyterian, Christian, Catholic, Congregational, and Dunkard.